ar-io/ar-io-marketplace-process/README.md

 ### 🎯 Intent Management (ANT Listings)

 ANT listings use an intent-based workflow to ensure atomic transfers.
+ANT sell orders are **added to the orderbook** and wait for buyers, unlike ARIO buy orders which match immediately (see [ADR-000](docs/adr/ADR-000-orderbook-architecture.md)).

 #### `Create-Intent`